-Designed for your younger student, this notebooking journal is a perfect complement to the assignments in the main textbook.
+Designed for your younger student, this Exploring Creation with Human Anatomy and Physiology Junior Notebooking Journal is a perfect complement to the assignments in the main textbook.
 Age appropriate activities for your child include coloring pages, easy and fun science experiments, full-color mini-books, easier vocabulary exercises, and supplementary materials.
 A suggested lesson schedule is outlined for you, making this ready to use and enjoy.

 Warning: Last items in stock!

-New in the Young Explorer series of products is the Anatomy Junior Notebooking Journal.
-This notebooking journal is much like the original Anatomy Notebooking Journal, but is designed for younger students or those with limited writing skills.
+The Exploring Creation with Human Anatomy and Physiology Junior Notebooking Journal is much like the Exploring Creation with Human Anatomy and Physiology Notebooking Journal, but is designed for younger students or those with limited writing skills.
 All the lines are primary writing lines (a dashed line between two solid lines), and there are far fewer than in the original journal.

 Each lesson in the junior journal begins with two fun coloring pages for the student to color while he listens to the reading of the text.
 The coloring pages reinforce the lesson's content and match the learning exercises with visible body organs on children doing every day activities.
 These pages are followed by a template designed to encourage creative expression.
 The children can illustrate what they have learned and write a sentence or two about the topic.

 Next, the student is given the opportunity to work with and learn the key vocabulary words presented in the text.
 Included are puzzle piece cut-out and match vocabulary activities, lift the flap vocabulary activities, partially filled-in crosswords (only two crosswords in the junior journal compared with one for each lesson in the other notebooking journals), and many more.
 These learning activities give the student another opportunity to see and think about the most important vocabulary words found in the lesson, increasing his retention of both the important terms and the subject matter of the text.